GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini/model_upgrades/summarization/vertex_script/README.md

 # Text Classification
 ### _Eval Recipe for model migration_

-This Eval Recipe demonstrates how to compare performance of a document question answering prompt with Gemini 1.0 and Gemini 2.0 using  [Vertex AI Evaluation Service](https://cloud.google.com/vertex-ai/generative-ai/docs/models/evaluation-overview).
+This Eval Recipe demonstrates how to compare performance of a summarization prompt with Gemini 1.0 and Gemini 2.0 using  [Vertex AI Evaluation Service](https://cloud.google.com/vertex-ai/generative-ai/docs/models/evaluation-overview).

 ![](diagram.png "Model Comparison Eval")

-- Use case: answer questions based on information from the given document.
+- Use case: summarize a news article.

-- Evaluation Dataset is based on [SQuAD2.0](https://rajpurkar.github.io/SQuAD-explorer/).
-It includes 6 documents stored as plain text files, and a JSONL file that provides ground truth labels: [`dataset.jsonl`](./dataset.jsonl).
-Each record in this file includes 3 attributes:
+- Use case: summarize a news article.

-    - `document_path`: relative path to the plain text document file
+- Evaluation Dataset is based on [XSum](https://github.com/EdinburghNLP/XSum).
+It includes 5 news articles stored as plain text files, and a JSONL file with ground truth labels: [`dataset.jsonl`](./dataset.jsonl).
+Each record in this file includes 2 attributes:
-    - `question`: the question that we want to ask about this particular document
+    - `document`: relative path to the plain text file containing the news article
-    - `reference`: expected correct answer or special code `ANSWER_NOT_FOUND` used to verify that the model does not hallucinate answers when the document does not provide enough information to answer the given question.
+    - `reference`: ground truth label (short summary of the article)

-- Prompt Template is a zero-shot prompt located in [`prompt_template.txt`](./prompt_template.txt) with two prompt variables (`document` and `question`) that are automatically populated from our dataset.
+- Prompt Template is a zero-shot prompt located in [`prompt_template.txt`](./prompt_template.txt) with variable `document` that gets populated from the corresponding dataset attribute.

 - Python script [`eval.py`](./eval.py) configures the evaluation:
     - `run_eval`: configures the evaluation task, runs it on the 2 models and prints the results.